yesmeck/jquery-jsonview/README.md

 // toggle nodes
 $('#json').JSONView('toggle');

-// toggle by level1 nodes, also be supported in collapse and expand
+// toggle level1 nodes, also be supported in collapse and expand
 $('#json').JSONView('toggle', 1)
 ```